rnestler/rnestler.github.io-source/content/articles/2017/2017-05-14_visiting_sarajevo.rst

     View over Sarajevo

 In the evening we had again lots of fun, this time visiting a sisha bar / hookah lounge where there was some live music.
-In the mean time I found out, that the hackerspace which is mentioned in the hackerspace wiki probably doesn't exist.
+In the meantime I found out, that the hackerspace which is mentioned in the hackerspace wiki probably doesn't exist.
 So during the evening I talked with Czesiek and his friends about founding one in Sarajevo.